ablorp/ablorp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-A high school sophomore from the San Francisco Bay Area, Adam has a strong interest in science, engineering, math and finance.
-He is also an _anytime_ intern at a [robotics startup](https://watneyrobotics.com) in San Francisco.
-Adam hopes to one day become a quant trading roboticist like his older brother who has inspired in Adam an interest in robotics.
+A high school sophomore from the San Francisco Bay Area with a strong interest in science, engineering, math and finance, Adam holds an internship at a [robotics startup](https://watneyrobotics.com) in San Francisco.
+Adam hopes to one day become a quant trading roboticist like his eldest brother, who has inspired in Adam an interest in all things robotic.

-Adam loves rock climbing because it's very much like puzzle solving; one connects the dots on the wall to create a new path.
-From mechanical engineering to computational biology, Adam's [projects](https://adamcheong.com/projects/) have won numerous STEM fair awards since 7th grade.
+Adam loves rock climbing because it's very much like solving a puzzle; one connects the dots to create a new path for ascent.
+From mechanical engineering to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won numerous STEM fair awards.
 On quiet evenings, Adam enjoys playing the guitar and listening to his favorite artists.

 Adam is looking forward to taking a popular [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley this summer as a pre-college scholar after he turns 16.
 He plans to begin [flying lessons](https://wvfc.org) soon as he is old enough to drive.
 Adam hopes to earn a pilot license before heading out to college, where he will pursue a double major in engineering and finance.